 12. Don’t Over-Process Your Photos

-Finally, you should resist the urge to use too many apps or overly strong effects when editing your photos.
+Learning how to edit photos on iPhone involves more than just knowing how to use the tools within an app.
+It also involves resisting the urge to use too many apps or overly strong effects when editing your photos.
 A lot of beginners make the mistake of thinking that using photo editing apps will turn a bad photo into a good one.
 It won’t.
 I know from experience.
 I have tried it enough over the years!

 Before using any apps you should concentrate on getting a sharp, well composed shot.
 Apps can work well to enhance a good photo, but not a bad one.

-The most common mistake is the overuse of HDR apps.
+The most common mistake is the overuse of HDR photo apps.
 HDR can be useful for bringing out lost detail in dark photos but it needs to be used with restraint.

 But the original image was too dark to begin with so I just ended up with a grainy, over-saturated mess when I applied the full HDR effect.
 I added in the lightning and birds to show that if these effects are used out of context they can look ridiculous.
 Again this is something I’ve been guilty of over the years.